h2oai/wave/website/blog/2021-03-08-ml-release.md

 ## API Calls in Examples

-Just four functions and one method are available to the user currently.
+Four functions and one method are available to the user currently.
 You can check the full API on the Github page [here](https://github.com/h2oai/wave-ml#api).
-Let's have a look at examples.
+Let's have a look at some examples.

-To train a model use [`build_model()`](https://github.com/h2oai/wave-ml#build_model).
+To train a model use, [`build_model()`](https://github.com/h2oai/wave-ml#build_model).
 The function needs a dataset in `.csv` format and a target column (column to be predicted):

 ```py {4}
 from h2o_wave_ml import build_model